KlasMvW/typesafe_coordinate_systems/README.md

          C1   C2   C3
 ```

-Defining the systems, a matrix class templated with the system the matrix connects and free functions that defines the transformations between a parent and a child system, the transformation matrix for a transformation between two systems is obtained through
+Defining the systems, a matrix class templated with the system the matrix connects and free functions that defines the transformations between a parent and a child system, the typesafe transformation matrix for a transformation between two systems is obtained through

 ```c++
 Matrix<Ts::System::A, Ts::System::B> m = Ts::relate_systems<Ts::System::A, Ts::System::B, Matrix>();